 Dorset Cottage is a sweet little bolthole - a perfect base for a relaxing holiday and ideal for singles, couples and for small families with a baby or young child.
 Nick and Jo, who look after the cottage, live around the corner with their toddler and dog, have spent the past few years exploring the area.
 They have put together a guide to all the wonderful things to see and do near by and are happy to advise you on activities and sites to visit during your stay.

-There's a round pine table with four chairs and a well-equipped modern kitchen with gas cooker, microwave, dishwasher, a good set of pots, pans and utensils and a country dresser with a full set of crockery.
+There's a round pine table with four chairs and a well-equipped modern kitchen with gas cooker, microwave, dishwasher, a good set of pots, pans and utensils and a full set of crockery.
 Tea and coffee are provided.
-We can usually provide a breakfast hamper of local produce on request.

 Upstairs there is a comfortable double bedroom with ample cupboard space, armchair and TV, and a light and airy white bathroom with WC, sink, bath and shower (above the bath).